-One of the best ways to achieve those goals when you have to fire or lay off an employee is to write a termination letter.
+One of the best ways to achieve those goals when you have to fire or lay off someone is to write an employee termination letter.
 This should accompany (not replace) a private meeting with the person being let go, typically with a human resources representative present.

-Below we’ll explain what a termination letter is, what it can include, some legal and HR considerations, and a sample termination letter that you may use as a template.
+Below we’ll explain what a termination letter is, what it can include, some legal and HR considerations, and a termination letter template that you may use to draft your own.

 Perhaps you’re dealing with an employee who never quite lived up to their expectations and they just dropped the ball on an important project.
 Maybe it’s the last straw, but do you really want to yell “You’re fired!” in the heat of frustration, within earshot of colleagues?

 Doing so may rid you of a problem employee, but you may have created new problems in the process.
 Even if you take the conversation to a private location, such as your office, verbally terminating them could sound more like a knee-jerk reaction than a measured response.

 Taking the time to write a letter of termination helps you organize your thoughts and spell out exactly why the relationship is no longer working.
 In some cases, as you’re writing the termination letter, you may even discover ways to remedy the situation without firing them.
 If you do end up firing that person, though, having them read the letter and then asking if they have any questions could alleviate some of the tension.

 Suppose the person you verbally fired in the previous section has a disability, is over the age of 40, belongs to a racial minority group, or is otherwise protected by anti-discrimination laws.
 Even if you had a very good reason to fire them, the lack of a written record (including past performance reviews as well as an employee termination letter) may make it difficult for your company to defend its reasons to terminate.